tobiasschaber/elastic/README.md

           }
     }

-* Save a snapshot by performing this REST call:
+* Save a snapshot by performing this REST call (in this example the kibana index will be backed up):

     PUT http://10.0.3.131:9200/_snapshot/elk_backup/snapshot_1?wait_for_completion=true